ABOUT 1ST ON THE LIST

 CRITICAL POINT 1: Initial Design Concept and Platform Selection

 Based on experience with all types of website platforms your SEO consultant will offer invaluable insider information about the best possible platform options on which to build your website redesign.
 Some platforms are much more “SEO Friendly” and will be much more cost-effective in the long run because the SEO features are built right in.
 Other platforms are not Search Friendly and may take great effort and resources to maintain.

 There are at least three topics to discuss with your SEO:

-Can the platform detect when people are using a mobile device?
+- Can the platform detect when people are using a mobile device?
+Do you have a mobile friendly website?
 (Mobile devices are on pace to soon out number computers and laptops)